lynring24/lanyon/_posts/network/2017-11-05-network_security_and_OSI7.md

  According to ISO/OSI layers, it's divided into 7 parts, but Internet consider it to be 5.
 <br>
 <pre>
-  7 Applicaion    Supports network application
+  7 Application    Supports network application
   6 Presentation   Data Interpretation such as encryption 5 Sessoin       checkpointing, syncrnizin, recover from crashes 4 Transport     process - procses data transfer Protocol